Next.js

 Setup

-If you don’t have a next.config.js file in the root of your project, create one.
-Add the plugin to your next.config.js file.
+If you don’t have a next.config.js or next.config.ts file in the root of your project, create one.
+Then add the plugin to your Next.js config file:

 If required, this plugin can be composed with other plugins.